 Bitcoin Trading Guide for Beginners

-This post will cover the basics of Bitcoin trading.
-It will help you get familiar with basic terms, understand different ways to “read” the market and its trend, make a trading plan and to learn how to execute that plan on the Bitcoin Exchanges.
-Finally we will go over some common trading mistakes.
+This post covers the basics of Bitcoin trading.
+It will help you get familiar with basic terms, understand different ways to “read” the market and its trend, make a trading plan, and learn how to execute that plan on Bitcoin exchanges.

 - Trading types